gerardPlanella/LSPE-EGNN/blogpost.md

 ## Experiments

-Data The QM9 dataset, first introduced by [Ramakrishnan et al., 2014] and subsequently stud- ied by [Gilmer et al., 2017b] and [Wu et al., 2018], comprises approximately 130,000 graphs, each consisting of around 18 nodes.
+Data The QM9 dataset, first introduced by [Ramakrishnan et al., 2014] and subsequently studied by [Gilmer et al., 2017b] and [Wu et al., 2018], comprises approximately 130,000 graphs, each consisting of around 18 nodes.
 In this dataset, the graphs represent molecules, with the nodes representing atoms and the undirected, typed edges representing various types of bonds between these atoms.
 The objective of analyzing this dataset is to predict 13 quantum chemical properties.
 Nevertheless, this study only focuses on inferring the Isotropic Polarizability α.